 The History of Morse Code: The Telegraph Invention for Kids

-Imagine a time long, long ago.
-There were no phones.
-There were no computers.
-If you wanted to send a message to someone far away, you had to write a letter.
+Long ago, there were no phones and computers.
+People used to use letters to send messages to someone far away.
 A person on a horse would carry that letter.
 It could take weeks or even months to arrive!

 People wished for a faster way to talk across long distances.
 They wondered, "Can we use something faster than a horse?
 Can we use something as fast as lightning?"